 - Preservative – needs to have one (look for tocopherol in ingredients)

 As with all vitamins and supplements, you get what you pay for.
-Be sure to check the labels to make sure you’re getting your money’s worth.
+Be sure to check the labels to make sure you’re getting the best Omega 3 fish oil supplement.